Small Business Failure

-Worryingly research carried out by the Small Business Administration (SBA) shows that 2/3rds of new establishments only survive the first 2 years in business, with a 44% percent survival rate for businesses that keep going for the first 4 years.
+Research carried out by the Small Business Administration (SBA) shows that two thirds of new establishments only survive the first two years in business, with a 44% percent survival rate for businesses that keep going for the first four years.

 Your chances of entrepreneurial victory are far greater if you launch a business of your own for the following reasons: